 The Chief Information Officer

-Prof. Moshe Zukerman is the Acting Chief Information Officer (CIO) of City University of Hong Kong, leading the strategic planning, development, implementation and coordination of information services and technology solutions to support the University's academic, research and administrative activities.
+Dr. Lana Lo is the Chief Information Officer (CIO) of City University of Hong Kong, leading the strategic planning, development, implementation and coordination of information services and technology solutions to support the University's academic, research and administrative activities.
 The CIO also oversees the work of the Computing Services Centre (CSC) and Enterprise Solutions Office (ESU).

 |Miss Peggy LAW||Clerical Officer I||+852 3442-6640|